 As these mittens were mostly white on the back I made them with 100% acrylic yarn so they could withstand alot of washing.
 But next time I think I’d make them from a wool blend for a little more stretchability and softness.

 Knit on bamboo needles.
 I used Pony aluminium dpns but a combination of that and acrylic yarn was a little squeaky to knit with at times.
-I’m hoping to replace all my aluminium needles with bamboo ones when money permits!
+I’m hoping to replace all my aluminium needles with bamboo ones at some point.

 Notes and tips

 - Yarn: Sirdar Chunky in grey and white

 - Needles: Pony aluminium 4mm double pointed needles (dpn)

 - Mistakes show up very easily on this pattern so mark off each of row with a highlighter as you knit it.